Step-by-step screed installation with the Staenis grid Complete manual

 Step 7

-Step 8 (if screed has underfloor heating)"]
+Step 8 (if screed with underfloor heating is present)

-Step 9 (if screed has underfloor heating)"]
+Step 9 (if screed with underfloor heating is present)

 Step 10